Reviews

 If you’re listening to mostly digital music, it’ll be worth investing in an audiophile grade Ethernet switch.
 It’ll be the difference between a very flat sounding and convoluted image and a very precise, full-bodied, and enveloping one.

 • If you’re on a budget, the Cisco SG100D-08 V2 isn’t too bad for $65.
-The tone is little “grey” but it sounds pretty HiFi for a consumer device.
+The tone is a little “grey” but it sounds pretty HiFi for a consumer device.

 • If you’re willing to spend a little bit more – The Linear Solution OCXO is an incredible value ($750).
 It’s magnitudes better than any consumer-grade Ethernet switch.